LucasSAmaral/AutoCompleteDeelTest/README.md

 - The <strong>backend application</strong> will be running at `http://localhost:4000`.

-### About the Application
+### About the Applications

-The backend returns a list of web technologies as the user types their name in the input field.
+The backend returns a list of web technologies as the user types their names in the input field.

-You can search for the following technologies:
+On the frontend, you can search for the following technologies:

 ```
 Angular